Healthier swaps for corn

 Cornstarch, modified starch, or just “starch” on an ingredient list—all come from corn.
 Manufacturers sneak these into cold cuts, yogurt, soups, sweets, condiments, pre-shredded cheese, and pre-seasoned meat.

-Better bets: Go for natural meats, yogurts, etc., and replace that box of cornstarch in your cabinet with arrowroot powder.
+Better bets: Go for natural meats, yogurts (nut-based), etc., and replace that box of cornstarch in your cabinet with arrowroot powder.

 The obvious corn stuff